Get the latest from TODAY

 Tired of tossing and turning?
-Read on.
 We've discovered the secrets to blissful slumber.

-A growing number of nocturnal ailments are robbing women of critical slumber.
-To date, there are about 90 official sleep disorders, the three most common being insomnia, restless leg syndrome, and sleep apnea, a potentially life-threatening disorder in which people stop breathing during sleep, says Philip Westbrook, M.D., former president of the American Academy of Sleep Medicine.
+There are roughly 90 official sleep disorders, the three most common being insomnia, restless leg syndrome and sleep apnea, a potentially life-threatening disorder in which people stop breathing during sleep, said Philip Westbrook, M.D., former president of the American Academy of Sleep Medicine.

 Artificial blue light from a television or computer is another powerful mental stimulant that blocks production of the sleep hormone melatonin.
-So fiddling with your iPad or watching Conan within an hour of bedtime signals your brain to stay alert — and awake.
+So fiddling with your iPad or watching Jimmy Fallon within an hour of bedtime signals your brain to stay alert — and awake.
 This might not be such a big deal if we got off our butts more often.
-"Women evolved to be physically active from morning to night," says Westbrook.
+"Women evolved to be physically active from morning to night," said Westbrook.

 "But today's desk-bound woman, even one who regularly hits the gym, still doesn't get the exercise her body was built for, and ample exercise is crucial for good sleep."

 A solid third of your life should be spent in slumber, and not just so you can recover from those happy hours gone wild.
 Sleep is critical for overall health, said Maas, "and people are starting to realize it's a necessity, not a luxury."
 As you snooze, your body repairs errant cells, builds bone and muscle, consolidates memories and stores up energy for the days, weeks and years ahead.
 Sleep is so important, in fact, that some doctors consider how much you get to be a vital sign, on par with body temperature and blood pressure, said Lankford.